ilya0x/Templates-and-Snippets/README.md

 To further facilitate fast Python programming, there is an ever-expanding list of Python templates for various frameworks and modules.
 As I expand my repertoire, I will be adding additional templates to the collection.

+I have also just added [Mojo](https://www.modular.com/mojo) templates to this collection.
+As I learn the Mojo language I will be adding more templates and snippets for it.

 > This repository is updated on regular basis.

 <!----------------------------------------------------------->